oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 </details>

-We can see that we got the same result as before **but** this time it took a little bit longer with the advantage of structuring the extracted elements, not even knowing their html tags!
-Pretty cool right?
+We can see that we got the same result as before, **but** this time it took a little longer.
+The upside is that we were able to structure the extracted elements without knowing their HTML tags!
+Pretty cool, right?

-The library also has the option to check the token usage summary per run and history, specially important if using an api key instead.
+The library also has the option to check the token usage summary per run and history, which is specially important if you're using an API key.

-Now that we have an idea of the usage of the tool, let's build a proper function to reuse it for multiple websites.
+Now that we have an idea of how to use the tool, let's build a proper function to reuse it for multiple websites.

 ## LLM Scraping Function

-To avoid the problems of calling functions from external files I got rid of Pydantic.
-This function provides the following arguments for fast usage:
+To avoid the problems with calling functions from external files, I removed Pydantic.
+This function provides the following arguments for quick use:

--   url: str - your website url.
+-   url: `str` - your website url.
--   fields: list - could be a single element or multiple in plain text format.
+-   fields: `list` - could be a single element or multiple in plain text format.
--   provider: str- your model.
+-   provider: `str`- your model.

-The rest of the arguments will have default values but are easily modifiable (Notice how we are going to make the same prompt work across multiple websites).
+The rest of the arguments have default values, but they can be easily modified.
+Notice how we are going to use the same prompt for multiple websites.

 ``` python
 async def extract_with_llm(